astronomer/docs/astro/install-azure.md

     - **Resource name:** Enter a name for the Astro resource, such as `astro-airflow`.
     - **Region:** Select a region to host a placeholder Astro Azure resource.
 This should always be `EASTUS`.
 Note that this region has no effect on your Astro Hosted Airflow environments.
 You can still create Airflow environments in any supported Azure region.
     - **Astro Organization name:** Enter a name for your Astro Organization.
 Astronomer recommends using the name of your company or organization.
     - **Workspace name:** Enter the name for the Workspace where you will manage and run Deployments.
+Astronomer recommends using the name of your team or project.

 4. (Optional) Click **Next: Tabs.** Add an Azure tag to the Astro resource to track your resource usage.
 5. Click **Review + create**, then click **Create.**